Jamerrone/weekly-nerd-blog/articles/article-2.md

 }
 ```

-This is we need!
+This is all we need!
 Now let me explain what is going on.
 Just like the details element, the dialog element also has an open property.

 - Using the example I explained earlier we can check if a browser supports the dialog tag if it does we can execute our code. `const dialog = document.createElement('dialog')` will create a new dialog element and store it in memory.
 - Using the following ternary operator we can toggle the open property on or off: `dialog.open ? dialog.open = false : dialog.open = true`.